wmahfoudh/rooting-nook-glowlight/README.md

 XXXXXXXXXXXXXXXX        unauthorized
 # XXXXXXXXXXXXXXXX being the serial number of your NOOK
 ````
 Go to *Setting* menu then to *About*.
-Click 8 times (or more) on the icon just above the *Check for system update* button, you will enter the developer settings page.
+Click 8 times (or more if you want) on the icon just above the *Check for system update* button, you will enter the developer settings page.
 Click on the second button *(Android development settings)* and tick the *USB debugging* checkbox.
 Ensure *Developer options* on the top of the page is et to *ON*.

 Unplug your device and plug it again.
 Run ``adb devices`` again and you should now have your device recognized
 ````bash